mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 7.
+    Figure 6.
 Predicted sellers’ RT (in hours) as a function of offer ratio for sellers with low or high experience on eBay, as measured by number of bargaining exchanges sellers have participated in before the current offer.
 </div>

 **Summary of DDM Results**

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_4_images/project_4_fig_18.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_4_images/project_4_fig_18.png" title="example image" class="img-fluid rounded z-depth-1" width="400px" %}
     </div>
 </div>

 **Strategic use of RT**

 Finally, there is the question of how buyers on eBay respond to sellers’ RT.
 Since a fast rejection from a seller should signal to the buyer that their offer was not competitive, buyers who are rejected quickly should be discouraged from coming back with a second offer.
 If they do make a second offer, it should be much higher than if they were rejected slowly.
-Indeed, in the lab experiment, Konovalov & Krajbich found that second offers adjust more after a fast rejection than a slow rejection (b_rejection RT = 1.40, S.E. = 0.34, p < .001).
+Indeed, in the lab experiment, Konovalov & Krajbich found that second offers adjust more after a fast rejection than a slow rejection (b_rejection RT = 1.40, S.E. = 0.34, p < .001, Table Sx).
 However, in the pre-existing eBay data we observed the opposite effects.
-Buyers were more, not less, likely to make a second offer after faster rejections (Fig. 8, b = -0.098, S.E. = 0.004, p < .001) and conditional on making a second offer, those offers were lower for faster rejections (Fig. 8, b = 0.0026, S.E. = 0.0005, p < .001).
+Buyers were more, not less, likely to make a second offer after faster rejections (Fig. 7, b = -0.098, S.E. = 0.004, p < .001) and conditional on making a second offer, those offers were lower for faster rejections (Fig. 7, b = 0.0026, S.E. = 0.0005, p < .001).
 Thus, counter to the lab data and to our predictions, buyers on eBay appear to be encouraged by fast rejections.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">